 M.Engr. students completing a creative component must also complete a final oral exam.
 The final for M.Engr. students should comprise of a seminar of at least 20 minutes.

 Students must submit an online Request for Final Oral Examination form to the Graduate College Office at least three weeks before the examination at https://secure.grad-college.iastate.edu/exam/.
 The Graduate College must approve any changes in the membership of the POSC or coursework on the POSC form before the final examination occurs.
 Students must submit their thesis, dissertation, or special report to their POSC at least two weeks before the examination.

 After a Final Oral Examination is complete, the student and POSC will need to sign the Report of Final Oral Examination to verify the outcome of the Final Exam.
 The form is available online on the Graduate College website but is provided to the major professor as a part of a student's Final Exam materials.
-Completed reports should be submitted to the Program Assistant for Graduate Students in 2114 Sweeney.
+Completed reports should be online.